geokapp/arc-variants/README.md

 Other options to pass to arc-variants are

+    -o, --original  Preserve the original assets of the vanilla Arc theme.
-    --clear     Delete all the generated folder inside the tool's folder.
+    -c, --clear     Delete all the generated folder inside the tool's folder.
-    --help      Print a help message.
+    -h, --help      Print a help message.

 After the installation is complete you can activate the theme with `gnome-tweak-tool` or a similar program by selecting `Arc`, `Arc-Darker` or `Arc-Dark` as Window/GTK+ theme and `Arc` or `Arc-Dark` as Gnome Shell/Cinnamon theme.